What Are the Roles and Responsibilities of a Project Manager?

 - Checking in with the client or other stakeholders to update them on the project’s progress

-- Reviewing the appropriate documentation to assess project risks, budget, schedule, and scope
+- Creating project reports and other documents to assess project risks, budget, schedule, and scope

 - And maybe — just maybe — drinking a cup of coffee or two!